Peter Hoffman

 Consistent Diffusion for Gaussian Blur and General Linear Processes with Additive Gaussian NoiseProject, 2025 -

-An Integer Program Approach to Generating Proper Colorings of Non-Planar GraphsMIT Math project, 2023 -
+An Integer Program Approach to Generating Proper Colorings of Non-Planar GraphsMIT Math Project, 2023 -

 Algorithmic Foundations of the Nested Sampling AlgorithmSupervised by Prof. Peter Kempthorne, MIT Mathematics, 2023 -